 When is a child too ill to come to school?

 We know that illness is sometimes unavoidable and to be expected.
 However it is very important to inform the school as soon as possible on the first day of absence, letting them know the reason, by phone, email, letter or in person at the school office so that the absence is authorised.

 Not all illnesses need time off school.
-Here’s some useful NHS guidance on whether or not children can come in to school with different types of illness.
+This is a useful NHS guide on whether or not children can come into school with different types of illnesses.

 Read about how schools are working to prevent infection and how they are managing cases of coronavirus.

 Parents and carers are legally responsible for making sure their children attend school regularly – unless they are home educated – and schools can offer help and support to any families who are struggling with attendance for any reason.